Call to schedule an appointment

 We are currently able to provide psycho-educational assessments to individuals of all ages (i.e., children, adolescents, and adults).

 A psychological assessment provides information about a person's personality and psychological health.
-A psychological assessment may be performed for a variety of reasons including diagnosing psychological disorders (e.g., depression, anxiety, posttraumatic stress disorder), providing informaiton about the impact of psychological symtpoms on a person's life, and establishing treatment recommendations.
+A psychological assessment may be performed for a variety of reasons including diagnosing psychological disorders (e.g., depression, anxiety, posttraumatic stress disorder), providing information about the impact of psychological syptpoms on a person's life, and establishing treatment recommendations.
 Procedures typically include interview(s) and administration of psychological tests.